openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 .. warning::

-  Once IP settings are set at the boot time for Fuel Master Node, they **should not be changed during the whole lifecycle of Fuel.**
+  Once IP settings are set at the boot time for Fuel Master node, they **should not be changed during the whole lifecycle of Fuel.**

 After modification of network configuration files, it is required to apply the